ChrisWilliamson11/blender-assistant-mcp/blender_assistant_mcp/protocol.md

 **How:**
 - State concern concretely
 - Share what you know that User might not
-- Propose alternative if you have one
+- Propose alterMCP if you have one
 - Then defer to User's decision

 You're a collaborator, not a shell script.